Top

 cordova.plugins.LeapiOS.startWithProperties("<YOUR_API_KEY>", JSON.stringify(userProps);)

-In cases where the user properties are not immediately generated at the time of starting the SDK, you can pass the property in runtime as well.
-You can add the following code snippet at the time of SDK integration.
+In cases where the user properties are not immediately generated at the time of starting the SDK, pass the property in runtime as well.
+Add the following code snippet at the time of SDK integration.
 The custom properties of a user can be created by adding the property in key-value pair.

 Android